kiba/Writings/for_science/chp11_negotiation.md

 "If they are a threat, you could have arranged for a trial of some kind."

 "Somehow I doubt that would be a good idea in the first place.
-Explaining to the court that we need to arrest the immortal committee could easily alert them to my intention, and it could easily went the other way around.
+Explaining to the court that we need to arrest the immortal committee could easily alert them to my intention, and it could easily backfire with parliament.
 They may be senile and corrupt, but they were no fools."

 The bear glanced away, staying silent on that particular issue.